Cotton Fiber: Harvesting and Ginning

 The cotton plant produces products that are utilized by industries ranging from agriculture to manufacturing.
 Cottonseed are sold to dairies for feed, to oil or mills or saved for planting the next year’s crop.
-The cotton fiber – the more valuable of the cotton commodities – is the most commonly used fiber in the world for the manufacturing of textile products and we will be covering Fiber Quality and Evaluation in the next post.
-Stay tuned.
+The cotton fiber – the more valuable of the cotton commodities – is the most commonly used fiber in the world for the manufacturing of textile products.

 - Dairy farm feed